-When reading messages that contain version information (i.e. a contentType header with a scheme like above), the converter will query the Schema server to fetch the writer schema of the message.
-Once it has found the correct schema of the incoming message, it then retrieves the reader schema and using Avro's schema resolution support reads it into the reader definition (setting defaults and missing properties).
+When reading messages that contain version information (that is, a contentType header with a scheme like the one described under "the section called "Schema Registration Process (Serialization)""), the converter queries the Schema server to fetch the writer schema of the message.
+Once it has found the correct schema of the incoming message, it retrieves the reader schema and, by using Avro's schema resolution support, reads it into the reader definition (setting defaults and any missing properties).